groupdocs-signature-cloud/docs/content/signature/developer-guide/data-structures/infosettings.md

 # InfoSettings #

-InfoSettings data structure used as input parameters for  to retrieve information
+InfoSettings data structure used as input parameters for Info API method  to retrieve information

 {{< alert style="info" >}}
 Not all options are supported by all document formats.
 Each option may correspond to one or more formats.
 {{< /alert >}}

 ##### InfoSettings example #####